-Questions about health insurance, the Benefit Trust for stable employees, or the pension plan should contact Benefits Coordinator Stephanie Smith by email or call the PTHA office at 215-638-2012.
+Questions about health insurance, the Stable Employee Benefits, or the pension plan should be directed to Benefits Coordinator Amanda-Kate Lenzi by email or by calling the PTHA office at 215-638-2012.

-Trainers that are currently racing at Parx Racing and are eligible as noted above will receive an amount per start as determined by the PTHA Board of Directors for their yearly contribution.
-In an attempt to ensure that the senior trainers age 55 and older have an opportunity to accumulate a sufficient retirement by age 65, an additional amount per start as determined by the PTHA Board of Directors will be credited to their account.
-On an annual basis, the per start amounts will be reviewed by the PTHA Board of Directors to determine future amounts based on fund availability.
+A trainer that is currently racing at Parx Racing and is eligible as noted above will receive an amount per start as determined by the PTHA Board of Directors for his/her yearly contribution.
+In an attempt to ensure that the senior trainers who are age 55 and older have an opportunity to accumulate a sufficient retirement by age 65, an additional amount per start as determined by the PTHA Board of Directors will be credited to his/her account.
+On an annual basis, the per-start amounts will be reviewed by the PTHA Board of Directors to determine future amounts based on fund availability.

-In order to collect retirement benefits the trainers must 1) be at least 65 years old, or 2) disabled as defined by Social Security or 3) have died.
+In order to collect retirement benefits the trainer must 1) be at least 65 years old, or 2) disabled as defined by Social Security or 3) have died.

-When a stable employee is currently validated at Parx Racing, employed FULL TIME by a PTHA member trainer in good standing, is on said trainer’s employee registration form (located in the PTHA office), licensed as a stable employee and has been so employed for the previous six (6) months, the employee is eligible for benefits of this Benefit Trust.
+When a stable employee is currently validated at Parx Racing, employed FULL TIME by a PTHA member trainer in good standing, is on said trainer’s employee registration form (located in the PTHA office), licensed as a stable employee and has been so employed for the previous six (6) months, the employee is eligible for Stable Employee Benefits.

 Any medical costs not exceeding $3,000.00 per individual per year will be paid for illness and/or treatment of non-self-inflicted injuries or voluntary conditions.
 Examples of conditions not covered: alcohol and/or drug dependency; mental disorders; cosmetic surgery; sterilization; and injuries incurred as a result of altercations (regardless of aggressor) or injuries sustained that should be covered under your trainer’s workmen’s compensation insurance.

-All requests for benefits shall be made on Benefit Trust forms obtained in the PTHA office and must be filed with the PTHA Benefit Trust prior to receiving treatment and/or admission to a medical facility, except in emergency cases.
+All requests for benefits shall be made on the Stable Employee Benefits forms obtained in the PTHA office and must be filed with the PTHA Benefits Coordinator prior to receiving treatment and/or admission to a medical facility, except in emergency cases.
 The trainer upon whose employee registration list and Security Badge List the claimant is recorded must verify the request and sign the request form indicating the individual is a full time employee, not freelance or part-time.

 All payments will be made directly to hospitals, physicians, or whoever has provided the eligible services.
-If other health care coverage is available the Benefit Trust will only pay that portion not specifically covered and only within the limits of these guidelines.
-The Benefit Trust is NOT insurance and is never considered primary coverage.
+If other health care coverage is available the Stable Employee Benefits will only pay that portion not specifically covered and only within the limits of these guidelines.
+The Stable Employee Benefits are NOT insurance and are never considered primary coverage.
 Reimbursements to claimants will only be made for emergency cases wherein providers demand payment and only if submitted within 90 days of the incident.
 Maximum coverage is per individual per calendar year.
 No pre-existing conditions will be covered.
-Coverage is limited to the availability of Benefit Trust funds and to the limits set forth.
+Coverage is limited to the availability of Stable Employee Benefit funds and to the limits set forth.
 Under no circumstances will workmen’s compensation cases be covered.